 For more than 25 years, Texas Woman’s University has been a leader in providing Reading Recovery® training to teachers and administrators to help struggling students in their school districts.
-TWU's Reading Recovery training center is one of only 18 in the United States, one of two that trains faculty, and the only one in Texas that offers training in Spanish.
+TWU's Reading Recovery training center is one of only 18 in the United States, one of two that trains faculty, and the only one in the world that offers training in Spanish.

 What is Reading Recovery?